How to Reach Your Savings Goals in Your Sleep

 Here’s what I love most about my Rize savings (besides the savings):

 - The crazy high interest rate the Rize money app gives to you.
-As of June 2018, the interest rate was 1.65% APY.
+As of June 2019, the interest rate was 1.16% APY.
 This compounds on the 15th of every month and deposits automatically into your account.
-(If you stumbled on this post a little later, here's where you'll find the most updated rate.)

 - It’s absolutely FREE to use.
 If you fall head over heels in love with Rize savings, you can set up a small monthly donation as a thank you, or continue to use it at no cost.
 (FYI: You need to contribute $2 per month if you use the investment features).
 Otherwise, there are no hidden fees or minimums like big banks often require.